jadecobra/python_tdd_exercises/source/how_to/make_person.rst

 #################################################################################

 * I close ``test_person.py``
-* then delete all the text in ``person.py`` and the terminal shows an :ref:`AttributeError`
+* I want to write the solution without looking at the tests and delete all the text in ``person.py``, the terminal shows an :ref:`AttributeError`

   .. code-block:: python

     AttributeError: module 'src.person' has no attribute 'factory'

-  I want to write the solution without looking at the tests

 .. _test_person_tests_green: